rdio/jsfmt/README.md

 options can be overwritten via a `.jsfmtrc` file.
 The file is parsed using [rc](https://github.com/dominictarr/rc), which accepts either a `json` or `ini` formatted file.

+`jsfmt` will also attempt to pickup and use the configured `indent` variable from your `.jshintrc` configuration file, if present.

 Rewriting
 ---